 It threatens to be the most explosive ‘lost diary’ find since the supposed discovery of the Hitler diaries were announced to a frenzy of worldwide interest 27 years ago.

-For the diary that has been unearthed in an Oxfam charity shop in central Oxford, and purchased for 95p, will put to flight everything we have ever believed about the most famous extinct species — the Dodo.
+For the diary that has been unearthed in an Oxfam charity shop in central Oxford, and purchased for 95p, will put to flight everything we have ever believed about the most famous extinct species —

 The diary, written 300 years ago by an Oxford science student, shows that a Dodo was alive and well in Oxford during the 17th century.